 - The Freestyle Flex is smaller.

 - The Flex has a timer.

 What are the differences between the Max Flow and the Spectra S2?

 Both the Max Flow and the Spectra S2 tend to be fully covered by insurance.
 They are similar in a lot of ways, with the major differences being:

 - The S2 has a timer and the ability to control cycle speed.

 - The S2 has a connected breast shield/connector (which can be harder to clean) and the Max Flow does not.

 The Medela Pump in Style with Max Flow is a great workhorse pump.
 It’s ideal for pumping at work in a location where you’ll have easy access to an outlet almost all of the time.

 However, if you’re exclusively pumping or pumping on go, a more portable breast pump might be a better option.

-Have you used this pump?
-Let us know your Pump in Style with Max Flow review in the comments!
+Already have this pump?
+Here’s more on how to use the Max Flow.
+Plus, let us know your Pump in Style with Max Flow review in the comments!